Line Cook Level One D&C East Village

 Line Cook Level One

-Part Time • D&C East Village
+Full Time • D&C East Village

 Line Cooks work to prepare food, help kitchen workers in the preparation of food items and set up allocated stations for menu, as instructed by Chef and compliant with standards.
 This position also arranges, prepares and break downs their station while maintaining the uppermost hygienic standards.